williamw04/Notebook/Untitled.md

 -   **Database Security:**
     -      Implement Row Level Security policies for new tables.
     -      Include proper indexing and relationship constraints.
+-   **Documentation Quality:**
+    -      Document all components, hooks, and functions with clear examples.
+    -      Create visual guides for complex workflows.
+    -      Ensure documentation is accessible to beginners.

 ## Efficiency & Cost Optimization